 |Features||Heart Rate Monitor, Pedometer, Notifications, Phone, News, Google Play Store, Google Maps, Music Remote Control||Heart Rate Monitor, Pedometer, Notifications, Phone, News, Google Play Store, Google Maps, Music Remote Control|

 |Dimensions||46.9 x 52.2 x 12.9 mm||46.9 x 52.2 x 12.9 mm|

 Only optical differences

-So much is said, there are not many differences between the Ticwatch E2 and the Ticwatch S2.
-Mainly they are expressed in the optics.
+So much is said, there are not many differences between the TicWatch E2 and the TicWatch S2.
+Mainly these are expressed in the optics.
 The center of attention is identical for both models.
-Both the E2 and the S2 are equipped with a 1.39 inch AMOLED touch screen, which offers a resolution of 400 x 400 pixels.
+Both the E2 and the S2 are equipped with a 1.39 inch AMOLED touch screen, just like the predecessor.